What is a Product Development Process?

 Everything in the business case, and everything learned from customers during the Development phase comes under scrutiny and is tested in “real world” conditions as much as possible.
 The marketing strategy is also confirmed at this point.
 If anything in the business case or prototype needs revising, this is the team’s last chance to do so.
 This is the last step before the final product is ready for the market.
 Often test marketing, or beta testing (depending on the type of product), is performed at this stage to help validate the go to market plan.

 During this step of the product development process (including the manufacturing process), the team realizes everything required to bring the final product to market, including marketing and sales plans (or sales training if necessary) for the market introduction.
-The finished product will be built (or released in the case of software) and be able to be sold after final testing.
 The team, including project management, begins to operationalize the manufacture and customer support for the product and supports the product introduction.
 That is why this step is called the Commercialization Phase.
 Test marketing may continue to enable the company to have the greatest success with the launch.

 Each of these six phases ends in a gate review where the team presents to management specific, pre-defined deliverables, and demonstrates the outcomes required to move on to the next phase of the product development process.
 Each of these reviews ends in a go/no-go decision.
 In other words, Management has five opportunities to kill the project before committing to its launch.
 Often, the meaning of new product development is translated into Gates – this is obsolete thinking.